Satisfactory Academic Progress

 Transferring to Another College or University

-You may decide that Boston University and/or Questrom is not the place for you and that you want to transfer to a college or university better suited to your needs.
+You may decide that Boston University is not the place for you and that you want to transfer to a college or university better suited to your needs.
 Applications for transfer are obtained directly from the school to which you are interested in transferring.
 You will need to obtain your official transcript which can be requested on the Student Link.
-If the school requires a Transfer College Report, complete a Request for Access to Judicial Records form and include any pertinent application forms and forwarding email addresses.
-Completed forms may be emailed to email@example.com.
-Judicial Affairs will then email a Judicial Affairs Letter and the Transfer College Report to the UDC.
-The UDC will complete the academic portion of the report and email all forms directly to each school to which you are applying and have included a forwarding email address.
+All transfer reports, Dean’s Certifications, Bar applications, medical school certifications, employer verifications and other authorized third-party inquiries are all processed the same way at BU, beginning with Judicial Affairs.Applicants should submit the following materials to Judicial Affairs at email@example.com:

 PLEASE NOTE: If you decide to transfer, you must notify Boston University in writing.
 This is done by following the withdrawal procedures outlined here.
 Failure to follow these procedures will result in charges for any courses for which you may have registered, regardless of whether or not you attend the courses.